morningspace/docker-registry-cli/README.md

 reg-cli ls -ld mr.io/alpine:latest mr.io/busybox:1.26.2
 ```

-When specify registry instead of image, it can even list all images, tags, digests, manifests of images on that registry:
+When specify registry instead of image, it can even list all images, or tags, digests, manifests of images on that registry:

 ```shell
 # list all images on a registry